LinguaPhylo/linguaPhylo.github.io/about.md

 Please be aware that `data` and `model` have been reserved and cannot be used as the variable name.

-### Code convetions
+### Code conventions

 - The variables that are estimated in the model are called random variables in LPhy.
 They should be assigned by `~`.
-- The other variables are used to store values should be assigned by common sign `=`.
+- Constants or values resulting from deterministic functions are assigned using the equal sign `=`.
-- If the same variable (name) storing alignment in the `model` block also appears in the `data` block, the simulated alignment will be replaced by the (e.g. imported) alignment, which is known as "data clamping".
+- If the same variable name is used for data in the `data` block also appears for a random variable in the `model` block, then the value in the data block will be used for inference (called 'data clamping').

 ### Tree generative distributions